nanawel/our-shopping-list/README.md

 make dev-upd
 ```

-Start the Webpack Development Server with
+Now start the Webpack Development Server with

 ```shell
 make dev-watch
 ```

+> If you don't, you'll get 504 errors in the console on /sockjs-node/* requests

 If you want to enter the container, just use
 ```shell